loader image

 Fare Free Business Case Evaluation

-In support of its mission to improve equitable access throughout the region, MVPC is evaluating Merrimack Valley Transit’s Fare Free Program.
-The purpose of this analysis is to better understand the full picture of benefits, opportunities, and risks to the current Fare Free program.
-The program will then be analyzed in the context of MeVa’s mission, as defined by Merrimack Valley Transit’s Advisory Board.
+This evaluation accounts for the full picture of benefits, opportunities, and risks to the current Fare Free program within the context of MeVa’s mission (as defined by Merrimack Valley Transit’s Advisory Board).

 I have questions.
 Who should I contact?
 Questions about the study should be relayed to MVPC at [email protected].
 Other questions or needs related to existing bus operations should be directed to MeVa, which can be reached a [email protected] or (978) 496-6878.
 Riders and potential riders may also visit https://mvrta.com/ for more information about routes, schedules, and service.